Play a lot of basketball?

-But in my personal experience, the workload is hard but manageable.
+Truthfully, the workload is hard, but manageable.
 Just once after week 6 did I take a rest for two additional days because my body was feeling really tired and I wanted to prevent unnecessary injuries.

-Before I started the workout I was really worried that my knees would not respond well to the training program.
-I have had knee problems before, and at one time had to stop playing basketball for a while because I could barely climb stairs because of a strange stinging pain in my left knee at certain angles.
+Before I started the workout I was really worried my knees would not respond well to the training program.
+I have had knee problems before, and at one time had to stop playing basketball for a while because I could barely climb stairs due to a strange stinging pain in my left knee.

-Ironically, after the Vert Shock program, my knees are feeling better than before!
-For the first time in my life, I stuck to a stretching routine as part of the cooldown and I noticed that I had a crazy shortened left quad.
-Therefore, I put some extra work into loosening my quads and that has really made a big difference!
-I just wish I had known of the positive impact of stretching before, I always thought that stretching would decrease my vertical and therefore completely ignored it...
+Ironically, after the Vert Shock program, my knees feel better than before!
+For the first time in my life, I stuck to a stretching routine as part of the cooldown.
+I noticed I have a crazy shortened left quad.
+I put some extra work into loosening my quads and that has really made a big difference!
+I just wish I had known of the positive impact of stretching before - I always thought stretching would decrease my vertical, so I skipped it.
 (Stupid me!)

 Alright, let's get to the real interesting part!
 Does Vert Shock work?

-In order to assess my improvements, I measured my vertical jump before the start of the training.
-The result was a 29" running max, which is actually not bad as it allowed me to grab the rim pretty easily and gave me great hope that I would be dunking soon!
+In order to assess my improvements, I measured my vertical jump at the start of the training.
+I had a maximum jump of 29” (running).
+Not bad - I could grab the rim, so I had some hope.

-Week 1 was one of the hardest weeks during my training.
-After being a couch potato for far too long, my body was clearly shocked by the six intense workouts in seven days.
+Week 1 was one of the hardest weeks of training.
+After being a couch potato for far too long, my body was shocked by the six intense workouts in seven days.